AustroMelee/Avatar-Talent-Tree/docs/WATER_CONSTELLATION_BUILD_GUIDE.md

 **Minor Nodes**:
 - **Grasping Tentacles** (1 PK): Your tentacles can securely grab onto opponents, objects, or surfaces to pull or throw them.
-- **Barbed Tendrils** (1 PK): The tips of your tentacles can be frozen into sharp barbs for piercing damage.
 - **Extended Reach** (1 PK): You can extend your tentacles to a much greater length, controlling the space around you.

 **Manifestation A2: Reactive Defense** (4 PK): When an opponent attacks, you can instantly pull water from a source to create a shield, parry with a whip, or even form a watery duplicate of yourself.